This document describes Unix mailbox (mbox) format and how it relates to use on the Cisco Email Security Appliance (ESA).

-UNIX mbox format is used by AsyncOS when messages are archived (in anti-spam and anti-virus configuration) and logged (in the message filter log() action).
+UNIX mbox format is used by AsyncOS when messages are archived and logged in the message filter log() action.
+"Archive Message" is an additional configuration option for Ironport Anit-spam (IPAS), Anti-virus (Sophos and McAfee), Advanced Malware Protection (AMP), and Graymail on the ESA.

-Mbox format is an ASCII-formatted (i.e., not binary) file format that can contain zero or more mail messages.
+Mbox format is an ASCII-formatted (that is, not binary) file format that can contain zero or more mail messages.
 Messages are concatenated in the mbox file and can be pried apart based on specific strings in the file.
-This format is identical with the message as they are transferted between RFC 2821 complained mail gateways.
+This format is identical with the message as they are transferred between RFC 2821 compliant mail gateways.

 Here is an example of an mbox file with a single message in it: